VirgilSecurity/virgil-sdk-x/README.md

   ```

 1. Run `carthage update`.
 This will fetch dependencies into a `Carthage/Checkouts` folder inside your project's folder, then build each one or download a pre-compiled framework.
-1. On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the `Carthage/Build` folder inside your project's folder.
+1. On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the `Carthage/Build` folder inside your project's folder including VirgilSDK.framework and VirgilCrypto.framework.

 Additionally, you'll need to copy debug symbols for debugging and crash reporting on OS X.